Running Choreonoid in the ROS Environment

-If the ROS master has not been started, start it.
-Usually, open a new terminal for this purpose and execute the following command to start the ROS master there.
+If the ROS master is not running, start it first.
+(Usually, open a new terminal for this purpose and run it there.)

 roscore